RossPatterson/RexxUnit/README.md

 ## Compatibilty

-RexxUnit attempts to support any Rexx implementation that is at least Rexx level 3.40 - the version described in Cowlisha's _The Rexx Language, 2nd edition_ - on any platform.
+RexxUnit attempts to support any Rexx implementation that is at least Rexx level 3.40 - the version described in Cowlishaw's _The Rexx Language, 2nd edition_ - on any platform.
 In practice, it has needed to "patch around" implementation variations to be able to do so.